Dashboard Member settings

 Executive directors

-Executive directors are employees as well as statutory directors.
-They generally hold a specific salaried role.
-They have day-to-day responsibility for running the business and are usually in charge of one area, like finance.
-Executive directors report to the Board and are often involved with strategic planning and implementing the Board’s decisions.
+Executive directors are both employees and statutory directors.
+They generally hold a specific, salaried role and have day-to-day responsibility for running the business.
+They are usually in charge of one area, like finance, operations, or growth.
+Executive directors report to the board and are often involved with strategic planning and implementing the board’s decisions.

 Non-executive directors

-Non-executive directors (of NEDs) do not run the business day-to-day and normally only work part-time.
-They generally attend Board meetings and provide independent oversight of the company’s strategy, ethics, and integrity.
-Non-executive directors’ duties generally include acting in the interest of company stakeholders and monitoring the executive directors (eg by analysing their performance and determining how much they should be paid).
+Non-executive directors (or ‘NEDs’) do not run the business day-to-day and normally only work part-time.
+They generally attend board meetings and provide independent oversight of the company’s strategy, ethics, and integrity.
+Their duties generally include acting in the interest of company stakeholders and monitoring the executive directors (eg by analysing their performance and determining how much they should be paid).

 Managing directors

-Managing directors are sometimes appointed to lead the implementation of the Board’s strategy.
+A managing director is someone appointed to lead the implementation of the board’s strategy.
 Their legal rights and duties are the same as other directors.

 Nominee directors

-A person appointed to the Board to represent a particular shareholder or other party (eg an investor) is sometimes called a nominee director or an appointed representative.
-However, their legal rights and duties are the same as other directors.
+A nominee director (or ‘appointed representative’) is someone appointed to the board to represent a particular shareholder or other party (eg an investor).
+Regardless of their designation, their legal rights and duties are identical to those of other formally appointed directors.

 Alternate directors

-A director may appoint an alternate director who can act on their behalf if they are temporarily absent.
+A director may appoint an alternate director to act on their behalf in the event of temporary absence.
 An alternate director can only be appointed if this is allowed by the company’s rules (ie the articles of association).

 Shadow directors